gaievskyi/patterns/Go/README.md

 # Design Patterns in Go

-Go examples of some classic GoF design patterns.
+Go examples of all classic GoF design patterns.